 It is very easy to make sure your tree gets the water it needs automatically using a TreeGator device.
 These weatherproof irrigation bags hold several gallons of water and release it slowly into the root zone of your newly planted trees.

 It’s important to mulch around your new tree to reduce weeds and help the soil conserve water.
 However, never pile mulch around the trunk of your tree!
 I know people do this all the time everywhere you go, but it is a very harmful practice for the tree and shortens its lifespan greatly.

 While you should always mulch your trees, piling up the mulch around the trunk like a volcano introduces wood-rotting bacteria and fungus from the mulch directly to the living, growing bark of the tree.
 The moisture build-up and fungus will often girdle or kill the tree before it can reach maturity.

 The proper way to place mulch around a tree is in a “doughnut” shape that doesn’t allow the rotting mulch to come into contact with the living bark.
 (See image above.)

-4. Don’t use stakes unless absolutely necessary.
-If the tree is grown and dug properly at the nursery, staking for support will be unnecessary.
-Trees establish more quickly and develop stronger trunk and root systems if they are not staked at the time of planting, but instead are allowed to adapt to local conditions.
+Don’t use stakes unless absolutely necessary.
+If the tree is grown and dug properly at the nursery, it will establish more quickly and develop stronger trunk and root systems if they are not staked at the time of planting, but instead are allowed to adapt to local conditions.
 However, protective staking may be necessary where lawn mower damage, vandalism, or windy conditions are concerns.

 This fall, consider planting a tree or two on your property, or help with a tree planting in your community.
 And this holiday season, consider a generous donation to a non-profit that plants trees or does reforestation work.